Otago offers a distinct South Island lifestyle and an alternative to more heavily populated northern areas.

 Otago’s varied landscape includes the inland ranges and basins of Central Otago, the southern peaks of the Southern Alps, coastal lowlands, and hill country.

 In New Zealand history, Otago is famous for the gold rushes which began in 1861 with the first discovery at Gabriel’s Creek.
-By 1880, Otago gold and wool had helped make Otago New Zealand’s largest and wealthiest town.
+By 1880, Otago gold and wool had helped make Dunedin New Zealand’s largest and wealthiest town.

 Education is a driving force for Dunedin’s economy.
 Otago University’s reputation draws students - ‘scarfies’ - from around the country and overseas.
 The university also includes New Zealand’s principal medical school and the only school of dentistry.
 Forestry and farming are important in the wider Dunedin region.